-Topics in Multimedia Communication (101 recommended)
+Topics in Communication Studies (101 recommended)

-Explores a variety of topics in media studies.
-Possible topics include Documentary, Literary Journalism, History of Mass Media, and Public Opinion and Propaganda.
+Explores a variety of topics in communication studies.
+Possible topics include Documentary, Literary Journalism, Studies in Persuasion, and Public Opinion and Propaganda.
 May be repeated if a different topic.

-Sports Journalism and Broadcasting
+Introduction to Sports Journalism and Broadcasting